rpcpool/digital-asset-rpc-infrastructure/grpc-ingest/README.md

 - Fetch account updates from redis and process them using using program_transformer
 - Fetch transaction updates from redis and processe them
 - Fetch snapshots from redis and process them
-- download token metedata json and store them in postgres db using sea-orm
+- download token metedata json and store them in postgres db

 ```bash
  RUST_LOG=debug,sqlx=warn cargo run --bin das-grpc-ingest  -- --config grpc-ingest/config-ingester.yml ingester
 ```

+### Metrics

+Both grpc2redis and ingester services expose prometheus metrics and can be accessed at `http://localhost:9090/metrics`